SimonVaz18/adviser_survey/README.md

 1. The insights sheet is accessed to retrieve all past insights rows as a list of lists
 2. A check is in place to ensure there is enough data i.e. 2 entries.
 If there is not, 'N/A' is returned
 3. The previous and current weighted average values are extracted from the 9th column in the insights sheet
-4. These 2 scores are then compared and a readable ouput is output
+4. These 2 scores are then compared and the result is returned as a user-friendly message

 ## Supporting Imagery